mohsen1/apadana/src/aws-setup/README.md

 - Environment variables are automatically populated during build
 - Database credentials are securely retrieved from Secrets Manager
 - S3 bucket names are configured for file uploads
+- CORS configured for _.vercel.app, _.apadana.app, and local development
 - Public database access is enabled for Vercel's IP ranges

 ## Troubleshooting